The Truth About Vattel’s Description of Societies

 Would you think this way even though your devoted-American son never visited Canada a day in his conscious life?
 His birth outside of the U.S. would not have imparted any foreign loyalty into him anymore than a child of an American scientist born in Antarctica would feel loyalty to Antarctica.

 Another example; suppose a highly respected statesman is appointed as a foreign ambassador.
 He moves his family of 11 sons to the nation where he will serve.
 In time he has 12th son who is just like his brothers.
 By the time he is old enough to start school the family has returned to the United States where he grows up, schooled in American schools as an American.
 What justification could logic give for declaring him fit to serve his country in any and every capacity except the presidency?
-How is he not identical to his brothers and peers who are not among the .001% of foreign-born Americans.
+How is he not identical to his brothers and peers who are not among the .001% of citizens who were foreign-born?

-Belief that the founders held a prejudiced view toward the foreign born citizen is absurd and constitutionally unfounded because they allowed those who were foreign-born Americans and foreigner-born immigrants, and foreign-born foreigners among their own generation to be President as long as they were old enough and had lived in the U.S. for 14 years as long as they were citizens.
+Belief that the founders held a prejudiced view toward the foreign-born citizen is absurd and constitutionally unfounded because they allowed those who were foreign-born Americans and foreigner-born immigrants, and foreign-born foreigners among their own generation to be President as long as they were old enough and had lived in the U.S. for 14 years as long as they were citizens.
 Why were those foreigners allowed to be President?
 Because their loyalty had been proven in war and tribulation.

 So if one asserts that being born abroad makes one’s loyalty questionable, then what say you about John McCain?
 By such figuring the founding fathers expressly intended that such a loyal, tested-in-battle veteran and son of a Navy Admiral should never be trusted as President unless such a case occurred only during their own experience and not that of future generations.
 Where is that idea found in the Constitution?
 Nowhere.